smartdevicelink/sdl_evolution/proposals/0251-font-styles.md

 ## Introduction

-This feature would let apps bold, underline or italicize text within Alert, Show or Perform Interaction RPCS.
+This feature would let apps style text within `Alert`, `Show`, `ScrollableMessage` or `PerformInteraction` RPC with things like bold, italics or underlining.

 ## Motivation